eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * URI: `/control/res/${tenantId}/${deviceId}/${commandRequestId}` or `/control/res/${tenantId}/${deviceId}/${commandRequestId}?hono-cmd-status=${status}`
 * Method: `PUT`
 * Request Headers:
+  * (optional) `Content-Type`: A media type describing the semantics and format of the payload contained in the request body (the outcome of processing the command). (since 0.7)
   * (optional) `hono-cmd-status`: The status of the command execution.
 If not set, the adapter expects that the URI contains it as request parameter at the end.
 * Request Body:
-  * (optional) Arbitrary payload.
-The type of the payload should be determined by the command that was sent to the device previously and is unknown to Hono.
+  * (optional) Arbitrary data representing the result of processing the command on the device.
 * Status Codes:
   * 200 (OK): The event has been accepted and put to a persistent store for delivery to consumers.
 The response contains a command for the device to execute.
   * 202 (Accepted): The event has been accepted and put to a persistent store for delivery to consumers.